SupJko/FortniteWeapons/README.md

 >
 > This is not intended to have all fortnite items but only kewl ones.

+Need to search for a particular item?
+Do CTRL + F and search for the Display Name or the ID!

 See Also [Save The World Items](https://github.com/SupJko/FortniteWeapons/blob/main/STW.md)

 ## Table of Contents